 Ashtanga combines breath with movement (vinyasa) to create a moving meditation which helps develop strength, flexibility and mental clarity.
 Practised regularly, Ashtanga Yoga can bring about real transformation.

-The Ashtanga method involves set sequences of postures (Asanas).
-The ideal way to learn and practise is“Mysore-style”, where you work within the series at your own pace, to your own level, with the one-to-one guidance of the teacher, who moves around the room helping and adjusting each student individually.
+The method involves set sequences of postures (Asanas).
+At Greystones Yoga Studio, we have both Led and Mysore-style Ashtanga classes.
+In Mysore-style classes, you work within the series at your own pace, to your own level, with the one-to-one guidance of the teacher, who moves around the room helping each student individually.
 The room is largely silent except for the calming sound of breath, while the group energy helps carry you through your practice.
 Read more about Mysore-style Ashtanga classes here.

 Ashtanga Mysore-style Practice Guidelines

 - You can arrive anytime after class start time up to 45 minutes before class end time.
-The teacher will be there for the full period of time – it’s up to you to decide how long you would like to practise within that period.
+The teacher will be there for the full period of time.
+It’s up to you to decide how long you would like to practise within that period.

 - It is best not to eat for at least 2 hours before your practice